MateeDevs/devstack-native-app/ios/README.md

 ## Tests
 - All newly created ViewModels / UseCases / Repositories should have at least a basic set of tests
-- Mocking of network requests is based on [Moya stubbing provider](https://github.com/Moya/Moya/blob/master/docs/Testing.md)
 - [SwiftyMocky](https://github.com/MakeAWishFoundation/SwiftyMocky) is used for automatic mock generation

 ## TODO
 - Replace Mint with SPM Extensible Build Tools once it is available (should be in Swift 5.6)
-- Migrate to SwiftUI + Combine when the time is right